dvgniele/unibo-scalable-project/Readme.md

 ### Hadoop Configuration

 The complete procedure to install hadoop is available at the following [link](https://kontext.tech/article/447/install-hadoop-330-on-windows-10-step-by-step-guide).
-The most important thing to do are the following:
+The most important things to do are the following:

-* add the environment variable of JAVA_HOME, the root directory of JDK without the bin subfolder (C:\Users\user\.jdks\corretto-11.0.18)
+* add the system variable of JAVA_HOME, the root directory of JDK without the bin subfolder (C:\Users\user\.jdks\corretto-11.0.18)
-* add the bin folder of the JDK to the path environment variable (C:\Users\user\.jdks\corretto-11.0.18\bin)
+* add the bin folder of the JDK to the PATH environment variable (C:\Users\user\.jdks\corretto-11.0.18\bin)
-* add the environment variable HADOOP_HOME, the root directory of the folder without the bin subfolder (C:\Users\user\Documents\lib\hadoop-3.3.0\bin)
+* add the system variable HADOOP_HOME, the root directory of the folder without the bin subfolder (C:\Users\user\Documents\lib\hadoop-3.3.0\bin)
 * add the bin folder of hadoop to the path environment variable (C:\Users\user\Documents\lib\hadoop-3.3.0\bin)

 # How to deploy the application on Container Registry